When you are managing a grant, one of the decisions you may need to make is what type of contract to use for the procurement of goods and services.

 Types of Contracts: What Could Go Wrong With a Firm Fixed Price Contract?

-Because the risk of cost overruns is borne by the contractor, there could be a risk that firm fixed priced is inflated to cover unforeseen circumstances.
-(And may even an unreasonable number of worst-case scenarios.)
+Because the contractor bears the risk of cost overruns, there could be a risk that the firm fixed price is inflated to cover unforeseen circumstances.
+(And maybe even an excessive number of worst-case scenarios.)

 The other thing that can go wrong with a firm-fixed-price contract is when a contractor low-balls the proposal to win the contract and then carries the use of Change Orders to the extreme with the contract.

-(Change Orders are used when there are changes in the scope, and timing of a project amount other things.)
+(Change Orders are used when there are changes in the scope, the timing, the amount, or other things related to the project.)

 When a contractor adds Change Orders for things that are arguably assumed to be in the scope of work, the total cost of even a firm-fixed-price contract can spiral out of control rapidly.